phorsuedzie/irb-extension-loader/README.md

   - `load 'example/irbrc'`

-To activate it for every irb session, create your own `~/.irbrc` based on the example and configure the path to the directory of the extension loader.
+To activate it for every irb session, create your own `~/.irbrc` based on the example and change the path to where `init.rb` is located.

 The second path to probably change is the [plugins](https://github.com/phorsuedzie/irb-extension-loader-plugins) directory.

-If your plugins directory is `<extension loader directory>/../plugins`, then remove the configured path.
-In any other case, configure the plugins directory.
+See `example/irbrc` for a more detailed explanation of the directories.

 Extensions
 ==========